csci104/docker/README.md

 ## Setting Up

 First, **install Docker** desktop from [the website](https://www.docker.com/products/docker-desktop).
-On a Windows machine, **enable experimental features** in the Docker Desktop Settings > Daemon >Advanced.
-Once done, **clone this repository**, which contains a setup script for both Windows- and Unix-based systems.
+Once done, **clone this repository**, which contains a setup script for both Windows and Unix-based systems.
 Running it will install a helper CLI (command-line tool), pull the CSCI 104 docker image and setup a virtualized environment.

 **macOS/Linux**